‘Our industry knows Joe Biden really well’: Defense contractors unconcerned as Biden clinches victory

 Compared with others who sought the Democratic nomination — notably Sens.
 Elizabeth Warren (D-Mass.) and Bernie Sanders (I-Vt.) — Biden is a known quantity.

-“Our industry knows Joe Biden really well, and he knows our industry really well,” said Arnold Punaro, a retired Marine Corps general and Democratic Senate staffer who works as a defense consultant.
+“Our industry knows Joe Biden really well, and he knows our industry really well,” said Arnold Punaro, a retired Marine Corps major general and Democratic Senate staffer who works as a defense consultant.

-“I think the industry will have, when it comes to national security, a very positive view” of a possible Biden presidency, Punaro said.
+“I think the industry will have, when it comes to national security, a very positive view” of a Biden presidency, Punaro said.

 Joe Biden triumphs over Trump, prompting celebrations across the U.S. and congratulations from abroad

-The Associated Press and other news organizations called the race for Biden on Saturday, when his vote count in Pennsylvania exceeded Trump’s by about 30,000 votes, a 0.5 percent lead in the state.
+The Associated Press and other news organizations called the race for Biden on Saturday, as his lead over Trump in Pennsylvania widened by about 30,000 votes, or 0.5 percent.
 A victory in Pennsylvania means that he has more than the 270 electoral votes needed to win the election.

-Stock prices of major defense contractors spiked Wednesday, when Republicans appeared poised to hold onto the Senate, and held steady throughout the week.
+Stock prices of major defense contractors increased Wednesday, as Republicans appeared poised to hold on to the Senate, and held steady throughout the week.

-The three major industry associations representing government contractors ― the Aerospace Industries Association (AIA), Professional Services Council and National Defense Industrial Association ― did not endorse either candidate.
-But all three of them have close relationships with Democrats as well as Republicans.
+The three major industry associations representing government contractors ― the Aerospace Industries Association (AIA), the Professional Services Council and the National Defense Industrial Association ― did not endorse either candidate.
+But all three have close relationships with Democrats as well as Republicans.

-AIA president Eric Fanning personally endorsed Biden in late June, citing the Obama administration’s role in repealing the “Don’t Ask, Don’t Tell” policies that prevented gay people from openly serving in the military.
+AIA President Eric Fanning personally endorsed Biden, citing the Obama administration’s role in repealing the “Don’t Ask, Don’t Tell” policy that prevented gay people from openly serving in the military.

 Fanning, a former Obama administration official who was the first openly gay person to serve as Army secretary, endorsed Biden in late June.